Skip to Content

 The basics of making a chair from a tree using traditional hand tools

-To make a chair, I start out by splitting the logs into sections a little larger than the final dimensions.
+To make a chair, I start out by splitting the logs with a froe into sections a little larger than the final dimensions.

 froe